amclark42/so-youre-planning-to-vote-2020/README.md

 * Try not to expect an outcome until one candidate concedes.

 The wait will be painful, protracted, and exhausting. <!-- What can I do after? -->

-## Why am I saying this now?

-Because we are voting during a plague, under a fascist government.

-* The Trump administration has
-  * systematically disassembled federal agencies,
-  * loaded the courts with Trump loyalists,
-  * fired whistleblowers,
-  * forced out inspectors general, and
-  * incited violence by police and white supremacists.
-* Trust in public institutions is at a severely low point.
-* Russian misinformation campaigns are working to tip the electoral balance toward Trump, just as they did in 2016.
-* Meanwhile, ICE is still keeping migrants and asylum-seekers in cages along the Mexican border.
-* Police officers are still killing Black Americans disproportionately; too many are still getting away with it.
-* Five months into a global pandemic, Americans are still
-  * dying in large numbers,
-  * losing jobs in large numbers,
-  * feeling immense pressure to come out of isolation in large numbers.

-Voting has always mattered.
-It matters now, more than many other years, because everything we're seeing in this moment?
-It can get worse.
-It *will* get worse if Trump stays in office.
-Trump himself is a vindictive narcissist, but it would be a mistake to judge him as a joke.
-The people he surrounds himself with are *ruthless* in hiding behind the chaos he spreads, shoring up power for themselves, exploiting every legal loophole they can find.

-We cannot afford to be complacent.
-We have to vote Trump and his enablers out of office.

 ## What can we do now?